Scheduled MonumentsEnglandFour round barrows 740m east of Kitchen Barrow, forming part of a round barrow cemetery on All Cannings Down

 What is Four round barrows 740m east of Kitchen Barrow, forming part of a round barrow cemetery on All Cannings Down?

-Four round barrows 740m east of Kitchen Barrow is a group of Bronze Age burial mounds forming part of an extensive round barrow cemetery on All Cannings Down in Wiltshire.
+Four round barrows 740m east of Kitchen Barrow is a Bronze Age burial monument forming part of the round barrow cemetery on All Cannings Down in Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014025.

 Who is responsible for protecting Four round barrows 740m east of Kitchen Barrow, forming part of a round barrow cemetery on All Cannings Down?